silva-tim/c0523-code-solutions/dom-querying/dom-query-quiz-notes.md

   The object is referring to the fact that all things on an HTML page are treated as objects including elements, text, and comments.

 - What is a DOM Tree?
   The DOM tree is the structure of the HTML document where all things are treated as objects.
 All things on the HTML page are nodes, any elements with children elements are nodes with children/branches.
+Hierarchy structure.

-- Give two examples of `document` methods that retrieve a single element from the DOM. document.querySelector();
+- Give two examples of `document` methods that retrieve a single element from the DOM. document.querySelector(); document.getElementyByID();

 - Give one example of a `document` method that retrieves multiple elements from the DOM at once. document.querySelectorAll();